What is a Sacroiliac Injection (SI)?

 Possible Complications with Sacroiliac Injections

 There are several possible complications; however, the risk is extremely rare.
-These include, but not limited to:
+These include, but are not limited to:

 - Infection